rails/rails/guides/source/plugins.md

 After reading this guide, you will know:

-* Creating a plugin from scratch.
+* How to create a plugin from scratch.
-* Writing and running tests for the plugin.
+* How to write and run tests for the plugin.

 This guide describes how to build a test-driven plugin that will: